clabe45/conlang-gpt/README.md

 ### `conlang modify`

-Makes a specific change to the language and updates the guide.
+Makes a specific change to the language and updates the guide and dictionary.

 ```
 $ conlang modify --help